Morderon/Hak-Tools/Readme.md

 text - the description
 name - the name

+Feat.json supports these additional fields: iprp_spells - value should be the id of a row in iprp_spells iprp_feats - as above, but with iprp_feats spells - as above

+Spells.json share iprp_spells.

+This will share feat/spells name field with the other twodas.

 Other columns with a tlk reference can be used.
 They follow name format of 2da column name in lower case.
 (So NamePlural becomes nameplural)